-I am not against using a sedative for fearful dogs; especially with firework season coming up.
+I am not against using sedatives for fearful dogs; especially with firework season coming up.
 While most dogs make progress with desensitization & counter conditioning, the addition of medication can help dogs with extreme anxiety.

 Many Veterinarians Prescribe Sedatives for Anxious Dogs

-Anyone that’s had a panic attack or dealt with severe anxiety knows how terrifying it is; and just like us our dogs can exhibit the same level of fear in certain situations.
-It’s quite common for some dogs to exhibit severe anxiety during thunderstorms or fireworks.
+Anyone that’s had a panic attack or dealt with severe anxiety knows how terrifying it is; and just like us our dogs can exhibit that same level of fear in certain situations.
+For dogs in particular anxiety is quite common during thunderstorms or fireworks.

 Fear of fireworks and thunderstorms can ruin a pet’s summer, but sometimes our best efforts to help our pets feel better have the opposite effect.
 One of the worst offenders is the drug acepromazine, known as Ace. – Dr. Marty Becker, Don’t Ace the Fear: Why Acepromazine May Make Your Dog’s Fireworks Fears Worse

-There’s been evidence that suggests Ace not only causes the fear to worsen but it can also cause a wide range of serious side effects.
-For Brachycephalic ( short nosed ) breeds the potential risk is especially high.
+There’s been evidence that suggests Ace not only causes the fear to worsen, but that it can also cause a wide range of serious side effects.
+For Brachycephalic (short nosed) breeds the potential risk is especially high.
 In Boxers it’s been shown to cause a problem called first degree heart block, a potentially serious arrhythmia of the heart.

 As well as causing sedation, the drug has an impact on the controls for blood pressure, breathing, and body temperature, with potentially serious consequences for dogs with underlying health problems. – Barbra Denempont, Acepromazine: The Sedative That is Not Safe For Your Boxer